ansingh6/sta141b-final/README.md

 - Code quality, readability, and efficiency
     + Code is easily readable and is broken up into small cells
     + Use of loops instead of multiple lines of the same code
+    + Use of tqdm to let user know how long it will take for the cell to finish running
 - Data munging
-    + Use of data munging while making visualizations to extract features
+    + Use of data munging while making visualizations to extract features for the visualizations
 - Data visualization
     + Plenty of visualizations for features of data
 - Data extraction